Meatball-Sub-11/Meatball-Sub-11/README.md

 * **Deltabox Store**: As mentioned, this is my current major focus and personal business venture, showcasing my approach to full-stack development with Rust/Axum and Vite.
 While it's currently a private repository, I'm happy to discuss the technical challenges and solutions involved!
 * **[Vinted Discord Notifications](https://github.com/Meatball-Sub-11/Vinted-Discord-Notifications)**: Ever miss a deal?
 This Discord bot solves that!
 It's designed to snag real-time notifications for Vinted searches, showcasing my knack for **web scraping**, **Discord bot development**, and setting up reliable **automated tasks**.
 * **[Rust Axum Auth Example](https://github.com/Meatball-Sub-11/rust-axum-auth-example)**: A hands-on Rust and Axum web app where I explore the fundamentals of **user authentication**.
 It demonstrates **password hashing**, effective **REST API design**, sleek **web UI rendering with Askama templates**, and even a dive into **manual SHA-256 implementation** – great for learning purposes!

 ---

-### 🌱 Always Growing

-I believe in constant learning and am always on the lookout for new challenges.
-Currently, I'm focused on mastering advanced Rust patterns and delving into the complexities of distributed systems architecture.

----